 As required by M.G.L. c.
-71, § 370, the Lexington Public Schools Bullying Prevention and Intervention Plan was developed in consultation with teachers, school staff, professional support personnel, school volunteers, administrators, community representatives, local law enforcement agencies, students, parents, and guardians.
+71, § 37O, the Lexington Public Schools Bullying Prevention and Intervention Plan was developed in consultation with teachers, school staff, professional support personnel, school volunteers, administrators, community representatives, local law enforcement agencies, students, parents, and guardians.
 The committee met both as a large group and as topic specific subcommittees for the past 3 months.
 This plan is the result of the work of the committee.
 We invite all interested community members and groups to provide public comment relative to this proposed plan before adoption by the district.
-There will be a public hearing on this plan on Monday, December 13, 2010 at Cary Hall.
-Public comment is welcome though December 20, 2010.
-Comments can be sent to: cgreeley@sch.ci.lexington.ma.us
+A public hearing on this plan was held on Monday, December 13, 2010 at Cary Hall.
+Public comment was welcomed though December 20, 2010 and incorporated as appropriate.